Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 <details>
 <summary style="color:#4ba9cc">Coding our authentication</summary>

-Before we start coding a quick summary of how this works again including the role of the Python/Flask package 'connexion' that we have already imported into our project in 'main.py'
+Before we start coding a quick summary of how this works again including the role of the Python/Flask package 'connexion' that we have already imported into our project in `main.py`

 Let's be clear.
 Our openAPi specification is a 'yaml' file.
 Yaml defined as a human-readable data-serialization language.
 The term yaml is said to originate from the term 'Yet another markup language'.
 A yaml file cannot run on its own.
 It's not code, it's simply a way of describing something and has to be read by humans and computers to be understood.

 This is where the package 'connexion' comes in, in conjunction with a few other packages that we do not directly import, such as packages for handling swagger user interfaces...

-Let's look at the diagram below and see how our openApi spec, connexion, our authentication code and our endpoints join together.
+Look at the diagram below and see how our openApi spec, 'connexion', our authentication code and our endpoints join together.

 ![](images/auth-token-check.png)

-As can be seen, connexion is our API gate-keeper.
+'Connexion' is our API gate-keeper.
 It does all the checks against the openAPI spec and handles the http requests and responses from the client.

 There are numerous ways we can start writing the code for our authentication methods.
-But to keep this simple we will start with the basic authentication endpoints called by connexion.
+But to keep this simple we will start with the basic authentication endpoints called by 'connexion'.

 ```python
 # -*- coding: utf-8 -*-